Windows Phone: Developer interest

 Microsoft's developer initiative programs and marketing have gained attention from application developers.
-As of Q3 2013, an average of 21% of mobile developers use the Windows Phone platform, with another 35% stating they are interested in adopting it.
-Some reports have indicated that developers may be less interested in developing for Windows Phone because of lower ad revenue when compared to competing platforms.
+As of Q3 2013, an average of 21% of mobile developers used the Windows Phone platform, with another 35% stating they are interested in adopting it.
+Some reports have indicated that developers may be less interested in developing for Windows Phone because of the lower ad revenue when compared to competing platforms.
 The main criticism of Windows Phone was the lack of applications when compared to iOS and Android.
 This also affected Microsoft's largest partner in the platform, Nokia, whose vice president showed his frustration at the lack of apps for the platform.

 A few developers refused to develop apps while preventing third-party alternatives.
-A well known example was Snapchat, which announced a crackdown on third-party apps of its service and its users in November 2014.
+A well-known example was Snapchat, which announced a crackdown on third-party apps for its service and its users in November 2014.
 Microsoft was forced to remove third-party Snapchat apps (including the popular 6snap) from the Windows Phone Store a month later, while Snapchat never developed an official app for those users.
 A petition from users requesting an official Snapchat app reached 43,000 signatures in 2015.
 In addition, Google twice blocked Microsoft's own YouTube app for violating its terms of service, objecting to the app's ability to download videos and prevent ads.
 The app returned in October 2013 but stripped of many features.

-By 2014, Windows Phone was losing share and relevance; between that year and 2015 it was reported that developers were backing out of the platform and retiring apps because of the low market share.
+By 2014, Windows Phone was losing share and relevance; between 2014 and 2015, it was reported that developers were backing out of the platform and retiring apps because of the low market share.
 Many high-profile apps were discontinued by 2015 such as American Airlines, NBC, Pinterest and others.
 In addition, Microsoft itself retired some of its own first-party apps.